Qiskit/qiskit-aer/CONTRIBUTING.md

 ### Release Notes

-When making any end user facing changes in a contribution we have to make sure we document that when we release a new version of qiskit-aer.
-The expectation is that if your code contribution has user facing changes that you will write the release documentation for these changes.
+When making any end user-facing changes in a contribution, we have to make sure we document that when we release a new version of qiskit-aer.
+The expectation is that if your code contribution has user-facing changes that you will write the release documentation for these changes.
 This documentation must explain what was changed, why it was changed, and how users can either use or adapt to the change.
-The idea behind release documentation is that when a naive user with limited internal knowledge of the project is upgrading from the previous release to the new one, they should be able to read the release notes, understand if they need to update their program which uses qiskit, and how they would go about doing that.
+The idea behind the release documentation is that when a naive user with limited internal knowledge of the project is upgrading from the previous release to the new one, they should be able to read the release notes, understand if they need to update their program which uses Qiskit, and how they would go about doing that.
 It ideally should explain why they need to make this change too, to provide the necessary context.

-To make sure we don't forget a release note or if the details of user facing changes over a release cycle we require that all user facing changes include documentation at the same time as the code.
-To accomplish this we use the [reno](https://docs.openstack.org/reno/latest/) tool which enables a git based workflow for writing and compiling release notes.
+To make sure we don't forget a release note or if the details of user-facing changes over a release cycle, we require that all user facing changes include documentation at the same time as the code.
+To accomplish this, we use the [reno](https://docs.openstack.org/reno/latest/) tool which enables a git-based workflow for writing and compiling release notes.

 #### Adding a new release note